+Our POS catalog is here.
 We keep brewery logos in vector format, available for download at our ftp site - right here.
 If you want digital photos of labels, bottles, glassware, or breweries please go here.
-(You will need a username and password, which you can get by contacting our office or your local MdV rep.)
+(To access these folders you will need a username and password, which you can get by contacting our office or your local MdV rep.)

 Freshest news and information goes to our Facebook page and Twitter feed - the icons are at the bottom of every page of our website.
 We also have a Facebook RSS feed.

 Our Classic Brewing Styles brochure is right here.

 Our friends at Pike Brewing, in the heart of downtown Seattle, are on the web right here.

 The book A Taste of Heaven is a wonderful guide to food & drink made by monks and nuns by author Madeline Scherb - part travel guide, part cookbook, it of course includes discussions about Trappist beer.
 You can buy the book here.